johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 When meeting together for MPD the aim is to foster an environment of learning and discovery, where debate and discussion is lively, yet relaxed and uncompetitive.
 An environment in which all members, even the youngest and least experienced, are comfortable to openly contribute their views, burdens and questions.

--	Openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.
-However, by encouraging open debate, it is possible for members to learn how express strong and diverse views, without creating conflict or forcing conformity.

--	Openness, frankness and diversity will not stifle the true unity of the Spirit, which is based on love and mutual respect.
-By contrast, a forced conformity will typically erupt, sooner or later, into divisiveness.
-This is simply because people need to feel that they have been heard and listened to—particularly when they have a different perspective.
+Openness, frankness and diversity will not stifle the true unity of the Spirit, which is based on love and mutual respect.
+By contrast, forced conformity will typically erupt, sooner or later, because people need to feel that they have been heard and listened to, particularly when they have a different perspective.

+By encouraging open debate, it is possible for members to learn how express strong and diverse views, without creating conflict or forcing conformity.
+However, openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.

-These are some practical suggestions that may help establish openness and diversity of opinion.
+Here are some practical suggestions that may help establish openness and diversity of opinion:

 -	Facilitators should contribute to discussions as a regular group members; they should never abuse their position by dominating a discussion or belittling other views.

--	A facilitator should normally resist the temptation to rehearse teaching, affirm particular views or  summarise discussions—doing these things can undermine the discovery and learning taking place.
+-	A facilitator should normally resist the temptation to rehearse teaching, affirm particular views or  summarise discussions.
+Doing these things can undermine the discovery and learning taking place.

--	If discussion becomes harsh or factious, facilitators should resist furthering the confrontation; instead quieten the group for a moment and then consider inviting members known to have harmonious or gentle personalities to summarise (rather than resolve) the tension.
+-	If discussion becomes harsh or factious, facilitators should resist furthering the confrontation.
+Instead, quieten the group and then consider inviting a member with a harmonious or gentle personality to summarise (rather than resolve) the tension.

----

-> Particularly where a facilitator or presenter is an established leader, practical expressions of humility and openness set an important example, providing a signficant reminder that we are all equally disciples of the Messiah.

----

 #### Facilitating learning ####